 Of course, I had my concerns as to how I would feel and what I can undertake during the trip and what is better to avoid, so I browsed the internet and consulted my midwife on that topic.

 First of all, I was concerned with the 5 hours flight from Amsterdam to Tenerife.
 But it appeared to be easier than I had thought.
 I had a good book and enough water and food with me, which helped me to live through the trip very well.
 Even crying kids on board didn’t irritate me as they used to (probably my mind is preparing for the upcoming crying in 2 months).
 So, don’t worry about 5 hours of flight being 7 months pregnant – it’s not that bad.
-You only need to prepare well for it: most important is to have a good supply of water, and food of course, earplugs, headphones and a book will help too.
-After week 28 airline companies may require a note from the doctor that you are fit to fly and confirming the due date.
+You only need to prepare for it well: most important is to have a good supply of water, and food, of course, earplugs, headphones and a book will help too.
+Mostly, from week 28 to 36, airline companies require to have a note from the doctor stating that you are fit to fly and confirming the due date.
+No flights are permitted after week 35-36, so keep that in mind when planning your return flight as well.
 I took a note from my family doctor and a midwife but nobody ever asked me for it.
-Maybe my belly was not too big for them to worry.
+Maybe my bump was not too big for them to worry.

 The car trip itself was fine for me except mountain spiral roads – one day we drove a lot on those and it made me really sick (never before did I have that).
 Frequent stops and fresh air were somewhat helpful but I was looking forward to arriving at the final destination of our journey that day.
 But those roads are the most beautiful.